System Security Assurance: A Systematic Literature Review: Security Assurance Methods

 In the literature, machine learning methods are also applied to code complexities, code churn, token frequency, developer activities, etc., to detect vulnerabilities towards enhancing security assurance.
 Bilgin et al. \cite{bilgin2020vulnerability} used the machine learning technique to predict the vulnerability of the software from source code before its release.
 This work also includes developing a source code representation method, intelligently analyzing the abstract syntax tree (AST) form of the source code, and then verifying whether ML can be applied to distinguish between vulnerable and non-vulnerable code fragments.
+The vulnerability detection and prediction methods in the development process and on the deployed systems is shown in Fig. 12.